-Betsy Ranum, RN, Integrative Health and Wellbeing Coach
+Betsy Ranum, RN, NBC-HWC, Integrative Health and Wellbeing Coach

 Betsy Ranum is a Registered Nurse in the state of Minnesota, and an Integrative Nurse Coach since 2014.
-She is eligible to sit for board certification as Health and Wellness Coach and is entering her third year of the MA program in Integrative Health and Wellbeing Coaching at the University of Minnesota’s Center for Spirituality and Healing.
+She is a National Board Certified Health & Wellness Coach and is entering her third year of the MA program in Integrative Health and Wellbeing Coaching at the University of Minnesota’s Center for Spirituality and Healing.

 In addition to several years of incorporating coaching into integrative nursing practice, Betsy worked as a coach in her own private practice for two years and interned as an on-site health coach at wellness industry leader Virgin Pulse in the spring of 2019.